huda46/Assignment7/README.md

  </tr>
  <tr>
     <td>Table Person, type {student, employee, guest}</td>
-    <td>A trainer can be of any person type student, an emplyee or a guest</td>
+    <td>A trainer can be of any person type student, an employee or a guest</td>
  </tr>
   <tr>
     <td>Table Club, trainer</td>